Aashisha Chakraborty: Early life and education

 Aashisha Chakraborty was born to Shila and Utpal Chakraborty in New Delhi, India.
 She attended Summer Fields School, Kailash Colony, New Delhi.
-Aashisha obtained her bachelor's degree in computer engineering from Jamia Milia Islamia, and her master's degree in business administration from the Indian Institute of Foreign Trade, New Delhi.
+Aashisha obtained her bachelor's degree in computer engineering from Jamia Millia Islamia, and her master's degree in business administration from the Indian Institute of Foreign Trade, New Delhi.

 Author

 Chakraborty debuted as an author with her bestselling novel called Mis(s)adventures of a Salesgirl, published by Rupa Publications.
 The book was loosely based on her experiences as a sales manager.
 Her second book is a work of historical fiction with the National Book Trust, titled The 13-year-old Queen and Her Inherited Destiny.